-Free delivery of ashes in urn to Southern California cemetery or home.
+$25 hand delivery of ashes to Southern California home or cemetery.

 FREQUENTLY ASKED QUESTIONS

 Even after looking at our entire website, we realize that you may still have questions.
 Below are the most common questions with an accompanying answer.